-Shipboard accommodations; one pre-cruise hotel night and one post-cruise hotel night in Guayaquil; meals and non-alcoholic drinks (coffee, tea, water, soda) aboard the vessel; Galapagos National Park entry fee; transfers to/from group flight; gratuities (except to ship's crew); Galapagos Transit Card; use of snorkeling equipment, wetsuits, kayaks and stand up paddleboards; services of the ship physician, Expedition Leader, Naturalist staff and expert guides; port charges and service taxes.
+Shipboard accommodations; one pre-cruise hotel night and one post-cruise hotel night in Guayaquil; meals and non-alcoholic drinks (coffee, tea, water, soda) aboard the ship; most alcoholic beverages aboard the ship (2019 voyages only); Galapagos National Park entry fee; transfers to/from group flight; gratuities (except to ship's crew); Galapagos Transit Card; one hour of Wi-Fi per person/per day (2019 voyages only); use of snorkeling equipment, wetsuits, kayaks and stand up paddleboards; services of the ship physician, Expedition Leader, Naturalist staff and expert guides; port charges and service taxes.
 Subject to change without notice.

 Airfare; meals not indicated as included; optional extensions; passport and visa expenses; baggage/accident/cancellation insurance; items of a personal nature, such as laundry, alcoholic beverages and Internet/Wi-Fi; gratuities to ship's crew; travel health insurance (required to enter Ecuador); fuel surcharge may apply.